William Robert MacDermott

-William Robert MacDermott was an Irish military surgeon and medical officer.
+William Robert MacDermott (1839-1918) was an Irish military surgeon and medical officer.
 He was the dispensary doctor of the Poyntzpass district from 1867 until his death in 1918.
 He was well known in the local area and was notable for his service in the Confederate States army, his activism in providing better sanitation for the area, and for his dedication to the local community, which he also served as a judge at the monthly petty sessions.

 Early life and American Civil War

 Not much is known about MacDermott's childhood, other than he was born in Dublin to Ralph Nash MacDermott, who was from a family of practitioners; the son of William MacDermott of Bunratty and Elizabeth Nash, daughter of Ralph Nash of Cahirconlish.
-MacDermott's father was a man of means, being described as a ‘physician and surgeon‘ and having property at Athboy and Kells, in Co.
-Meath, and in Dublin.
+MacDermott's father was a man of means, being described as a ‘physician and surgeon‘ and having property at Athboy and Kells, in County Meath, and in Dublin.
 MacDermott entered Trinity in 1859, aged 20, but between 1861 and 1864 he drops off the Trinity books.
 MacDermott was in America, having emigrated to Missouri just before the outbreak of the Civil War.
 When the war came, he enlisted with the Confederate forces of the Missouri State Guard.
 In his book The Green Republic, MacDermott alludes to his ‘service to the Southern states’, as he describes it.
 Nothing much more is known about this time in his life, but he returned to Ireland in 1864, took his degree, and was appointed Medical Officer for the Poyntzpass District in November 1867.